w3c/sync-media-pub/src/pages/sync-media.md

 :   A [=Time Container=] in which children are rendered in parallel

 <dfn id="dfn-role" data-dfn-type="dfn">Role</dfn>
-:   Gives the semantic inflection for the item
+:   Gives the semantic(s) for the item

 <dfn id="dfn-sequential-time-container" data-dfn-type="dfn">Sequential Time Container</dfn>
 :   A [=Time Container=] in which children are rendered in sequence